percona/pmm-doc/docs/setting-up/server/dbaas.md

 >
 > - DBaaS does not depend on PMM Client.
 >
-> - You can pass the environment variable `--env ENABLE_DBAAS=1` to force the DBaaS feature when starting up pmm-server container. **You can omit the variable and enable the feature later using PMM UI**, please follow the link in step 3. bellow.
+> - You can pass the environment variable `--env ENABLE_DBAAS=1` to force the DBaaS feature when starting up pmm-server container. **You can omit the variable and enable the feature later using PMM UI**, please follow the link in step 3. below.
 >
 > - Add the option `--network minikube` if you run PMM Server and minikube in the same Docker instance.
 (This will share a single network and the kubeconfig will work.)
 >